melody-notpond/obsidian/README.md

 I am.
 Deal with it. :sunglasses:

 ## But why though?
-Four reasons:
+Three reasons:
-1. I wanted to learn how Rust's ownership model works on an internal level.
-2. Rust is giving me pretty big executables for my OS, and I don't want core userspace programs taking up 100s of megabytes of memory.
+1. Rust is giving me pretty big executables for my OS, and I don't want core userspace programs taking up 100s of megabytes of memory.
-3. `rustc` is a pain to host.
+2. `rustc` is a pain to host.
-4. For fun!
+3. For fun!

 ## Okay but what is this language?
 It's Obsidian!
-It's a language that's really similar to Rust, but with a few differences.
-Mainly:
+It's a systems language with the following features:
- - Instead of traits, you have function overloading
+ - Function overloading
  - There is no module system.
 Everything is dumped into a global namespace no matter what, and collisions are resolved by name and signature.
- - Instead of ADTs, there are exceptions.
+ - Exceptions.

 And, the neatest feature of all:
  - Frontends are separated into separate executables!